-For a year, Justine Gosselin-Gagné and her team from the University of Quebec at Montreal were able to integrate the daily life of two elementary schools in Montreal in order to identify the practices and attitudes of different staff members who aim to create a link inclusive with the families of the students.
+For one year, Justine Gosselin-Gagné and her team from the Université de Montréal were able to integrate the daily life of two Montreal elementary schools in order to identify the practices and attitudes of different staff members that aim to create an inclusive link with the students' families.

 The participating primary schools welcome 85 % of pupils with an immigrant background, a large proportion of whom are in precarious financial situations.
 These schools had a reputation for seeking to adapt to the needs of their school clientele in various ways on a daily basis.
 Ms. Gosselin-Gagné wanted to document the situation experienced in these schools.

 “Ethnocultural diversity is not a new phenomenon in the metropolis.
 However, the situation is taken into account differently from one setting to another.
 The schools that are most successful in creating a climate of openness and school-family collaboration are those that see diversity as an asset and take a leadership position to forge links with families, ”says Ms. Gosselin-Gagné.

 Through their observations, members of his team identified inclusive practices, which can be applied to any school context.

 Many parents with an immigrant background do not know the Quebec school system and how it works.
 In order to feel like a stakeholder in their child's school, they need to feel welcomed and guided in the school, in order to create benchmarks.
 Guided tour of the school, meeting with the staff, establishing links with resources are some examples to put in place.

 School teams benefit from setting up and maintaining two-way dialogue with parents.
 They like to be informed about what is going on in the school (and not just the bad news).

 Some parents simply do not have a sufficient command of French or English to understand what is going on at school.
 This incomprehension can confuse them.
 Do not hesitate to have recourse to translation for documents or even to interpreters during parent meetings.